BonsaiDen/JavaScript-Garden/doc/constructors.md

 has a property called `method` which is a [Closure](#closures-and-references).

 Since `Bar` doesn't make any use of `this`, the `new` keyword is superfluous here.
-But from a technical point of view, this is no longer a *constructor*, but a *factory*.
+But from a technical point of view, this is no longer a *constructor*.

 #### Best Practices
 Make sure you know whether you're calling a *constructor* or a *factory*.